Alfresco/alfresco-ng2-components/demo-shell-ng2/README.md

 ## Application settings (server-side)

-All server-side application settings are stored in the `app.config.json` file by default and have the content similar to the following one:
+All server-side application settings are stored in the `app.config-dev.json` and `app.config-prod.json` files.
+By default the configuration files have the content similar to the following one:

 ```json
 {